This statement has and will be my north star as we continue this new adventure.

-Goals for 2023 and beyond!
+Goals for 2024 and beyond

-- To understand our impact in greater detail we commenced a Life Cycle Analysis (LCA) of our Bobbi boot.
+- To understand our impact in greater detail we commenced a Life Cycle Analysis (LCA) of our Bobbi boot in late 2023.
 An LCA is a detailed process done by an authorised third party that looks into every process step of the product from raw material creation to end of life (when the customer is finished with the boots.)
 You can read more about an LCA here.
 We hope to have this completed by mid 2024.

 You may have noticed that I have not committed to any specific dates here.
-What I have found through this process is that meaningful progress takes significantly longer to investigate, analyse & test than initially anticipated.
+What I have found through this process is that meaningful progress takes significantly longer to investigate, analyze & test than initially anticipated.

 I look forward to taking you on this journey with us and hope we can continue to grow as a brand that makes the world a merry place.